null Skip to main content

 Color & Tone

 While technically not the same things, with Laminate flooring they effectively are.
-If you decide to filter our laminate flooring options by color, the submenu will list a variety of color “tones”.
 We’re talking about an overall color sense.
 With hardwood, any species can be stained, and so with laminate flooring we can have a cherry that looks brown, or one that looks red.
 It’s the impression one will get when standing back and looking at a whole room.
 If you can’t get a fix on the rough coloring, with a sample for instance, set the sample down, propped by a pillow on a couch, and step back from it.
 With the wood details lost in distance, it might be easier for you to determine “This is a ‘golden’ floor”.
 We separate our flooring into such categories, so if you know the overall color of your room, that might help you find the specific flooring you need.
 You should know that an installed floor can sometimes seem a little darker than your samples.
 More of the darker color covering your floor will absorb more light in general.
 Also, if you’re holding a sample while you stand, you might be closer to a window or light source than your floor is.
 It’s just something to consider, certainly not a universal thing.
 Below you’ll see a variety of tones or colors of Maple.

 The word “tone” might help make a useful verbal distinction, as if it is a sub-quality of color.
 If you have a style of laminate you mostly like, but is not quite right, you might be able to determine about, say, a golden colored sample that it needs to be less yellow in tone.
 Since you can communicate that to a customer service person, and they know our products by sight, they should pretty easily lead you to some good, new options for your room.